 Don’t Scare Employees Away from Your Workplace

-Cut Out Rigid Work Schedules
+Ditch the Rigid Work Schedules

-Move Away from Open Concept
+Move Away from Open Concept Office Spaces

 In the past few years, open-concept offices have become the norm.
-But studies are now showing that these spaces are probably scaring off more employees than they retain.
-The reasoning behind open concept is to promote collaboration, but surveys indicate the opposite.
+However, studies are now showing that these spaces are probably scaring off more employees than they retain.
+The reasoning behind the open concept is to promote collaboration, but surveys indicate the opposite.
 Many people would rather send an email than have a conversation where everyone can listen in.
-Employees who work in open-concept spaces tend to report more job dissatisfaction and experience a drop in productivity.
-What’s more, open-concept offices typically don’t make the most of every square inch of space.
-Instead of investing in too many shared areas, make a “wow” first impression with reservable offices and or cubes, meeting rooms, and fully-stocked break areas.
+The lack of privacy can be discouraging to some, increasing rates of anxiety and stress among the staff.

-Noise Is a No-No
+Excessive Noise Is a No-No

+Just as your employees need space to collaborate, they also need space to focus and go heads-down.
 Some jobs mean dealing with lots of noise throughout the day.
 But while construction workers and retail professionals can expect to need earplugs from time to time, most office staff expect a quiet environment.
 That’s why too much noise is a huge factor that scares off talented team members.

 Take the Fear Out of Workspace Planning